4paradigm/OpenMLDB/docs/en/integration/offline_data_sources/hive.md

 org.apache.hadoop.security.AccessControlException: Permission denied: user=xx, access=xxx, inode="xxx":xxx:supergroup:drwxr-xr-x
 ```

-In such cases, the error points to a lack of authorization for accessing the HDFS path linked to the Hive table.
-The remedy involves assigning Read, Write, and Execute permissions to the concerned user to ensure proper access to the HDFS path.
+The error is the lack of authorization for accessing the HDFS path linked to the Hive table.
+To solve, assign Read, Write, and Execute permissions to the user to ensure proper access to the HDFS path.

 ```{seealso}
 If you have any inquiries, kindly ascertain the permission management approach implemented within your Hive cluster.
 For guidance, you can consult the [Permission Management] (https://cwiki.apache.org/confluence/display/Hive/LanguageManual+Authorization#LanguageManualAuthorization-OverviewofAuthorizationModes) documentation to gain an understanding of the various authorization modes available.